DavidJKelley/node-divi/README.md

 ## Dependencies

 You'll need a running instance of [divid](https://github.com/divicoin/divi) to connect with.
-If you're running Debian/Ubuntu, this worked for me: http://www.dogeco.in/wiki/index.php/Dogecoind

 Then, install the node-divi NPM package.